 \section{/r/ProstateCancer Data}

 We follow the DAPMAV process to acquire $4074$ posts and replies from the Reddit community /r/ProstateCancer between 2019 and 2021.
 These consist of $631$ posts and their $3443$ replies.
-The mean number of non stopwords in the posts is $50.6$, and $31.2$ for their replies ($34.2$ combined mean).
-The longest post consists of 738 non stopwords.
-We restricted posts and replies to consist of at minimum ten non stopwords to remove documents with few words, as inspection showed documents with fewer than 10 non stopwords to have largely uninformative discussion.
+The mean number of non-stop words in the posts is $50.6$, and $31.2$ for their replies ($34.2$ combined mean).
+The longest post consists of 738 non-stop words.
+We restricted posts and replies to consist of at minimum ten non-stop words to remove documents with few words, as inspection showed documents with fewer than 10 non-stop words to have largely uninformative discussions.
 The prostate cancer stories posted to Reddit often feature mentions of the subject's age.
-String detection using REGEX was used to estimate subjects' ages (in decade brackets).
+String detection using Regular Expressions (REGEX) was used to estimate subjects' ages (in decade brackets).
 Figure \ref{fig:ages} illustrates the results of this.
 In addition to age, subjects of the narrative are identified by male family member names, seen in Figure \ref{fig:persons} REGEX was used to estimate the identity of the male family members: brother, father, grandfather, husband, son, and uncle.